vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sankalia, H.D.

-1973 The Ur (original) Rāmāyan. a or Archaeology and the Rāmāyan. a. in:
+1973 The Ur (original) Rāmāyaṇa or Archaeology and the Rāmāyaṇa. in:

 Indologen-Tagung 1971, edit. by H. H¨artel & V. Moeller, Wiesbaden 1973,